 Contrary to what the pet store staff member may tell you, the smaller the link, the firmer the correction.
 This is because the links are closer together (more pressure points).

 This dog training collar is actually just a prong collar, but with a plastic casing that covers the prong.
-They are more appealing to the eye.
 I don't use this type of collar.

 Why a prong and not this one?

 The reason is because the plastic tends to pop open very easily, making them not very reliable (imagine - your dog lunges at a squirrel... and the collar pops open, leaving your dog on the loose).